metalsmith/collections/Readme.md

 );
 ```

 The `filterBy` function is passed a single argument which corresponds to each file's metadata.
 You can use the metadata to perform comparisons or carry out other decision-making logic.
 If the function you supply evaluates to `true`, the file will be added to the collection.
 If it evaluates to `false`, the file will not be added.
+Filtering is performed _before_ sorting.

 ### Collection Metadata